Mongolia Gobi Desert insight tour

 Description of Mongolia Gobi Desert insight tour

-This small group holiday focuses on the people, communities and landscapes of the Mongolian Gobi Desert.
+This tailor made holiday focuses on the people, communities and landscapes of the Mongolian Gobi Desert.
 The Gobi spans six of Mongolia’s aimags (provinces) and this trip takes in the East (Dorgobi), Middle (Dudgobi) and Southern (Omnogobi) provinces.
 These are huge, open expanses of extremes.

 As well as discovering the diversity of landscapes – from camping among sand dunes to exploring the Flaming Cliffs – you’ll meet the people who make their home in the Gobi Desert.
 There’s a one-night stay with the Batsuuri family, herders who live on the vast plains with the Gobi Gurvan Saikhan Mountains as their backdrop.
 And you’ll meet the family behind a conservation project that has been planting trees in the desert since 1975, helping with the impact of desertification.
-You’ll also have a male driver and female trip assistant as your guides, giving you a rounded view of life lived in Mongolia.
+You’ll also stay with herders fighting the challenges of climate change in the middle Gobi.

-This Gobi Desert holiday is designed by a small, independent tour operator that has been in the business of supporting rural communities for over 13 years.
+This Gobi Desert holiday is designed by a small, independent tour operator that has been in the business of supporting rural communities for close to two decades.
 The people you meet will be full of local knowledge, making for a personalised holiday tweaked for your interests.
 Upgrade your accommodation, slow down the pace, or add a few more activities along the way.
-One thing's for sure: it’ll be a genuine introduction to Mongolia.
+One thing's for sure: it’ll be a genuine introduction to the Gobi Desert and Mongolia.